Sławomir Mentzen

 Sławomir Jerzy Mentzen (/pl/; born 20 November 1986) is a Polish politician, entrepreneur and tax advisor.
+He is often described as far-right by media and critics.
 He placed third in the 2025 Polish presidential election.
 He serves as the chairman of the libertarian political party New Hope and as one of the leaders of the far-right Confederation Liberty and Independence coalition.

 Early life and education

-Mentzen was born in Toruń, Poland where he completed The Academic High School in Toruń.
-He originally studied Computer Science at Jagiellonian University (UJ) though he later pursued theoretical physics and graduated with a Licentiate while also studying economic studies.
-He later graduated with a PhD in economics at the Nicolaus Copernicus University.
-His doctoral thesis, which he defended in 2015, concerned the issue of public debt.
+Mentzen was born in Toruń, Poland, where he completed the Academic High School in Toruń.
+He originally studied computer science at Jagiellonian University (UJ), though he later pursued theoretical physics and graduated with a Licentiate while also studying economic studies.
+He later graduated with a doctorate in economics at the Nicolaus Copernicus University.
+His doctoral thesis, which he defended in 2015, concerned public debt.

 Business career

 He runs several accounting offices and owns a tax consultancy office as well as a hunting shop and a craft brewery in Toruń.
 He is a member of the Chamber of Commerce and Industry in Toruń and the National Chamber of Tax Advisors.